-Sometimes the whole is greater than the sum of its parts.
-Researchers at Cold Spring Harbor Laboratory have discovered that two cell mutations, already harmful alone, enhance one another’s effects, contributing to the development of the deadly blood cancer acute myeloid leukemia (AML).
+The whole is sometimes bigger than the sum of its parts.
+Cold Spring Harbor Laboratory researchers revealed that two cell abnormalities, which are already damaging on their own, boost each other’s effects, contributing to the development of the deadly blood malignancy acute myeloid leukemia (AML).

 CSHL Professor Adrian Krainer and his lab, along with Omar Abdel-Wahab at Memorial Sloan Kettering Cancer Center, detailed how mutations of the genes IDH2 and SRSF2 are unexpected partners-in-crime for causing AML.

-Specifically, the presence of the IDH2 mutation enhances the errors caused by the SRSF2 mutation, preventing cells in the bone marrow from maturing into the red and white blood cells an AML patient needs to overcome the disease.
-The team is now exploring ways to quickly shut this cooperation down, creating a powerful means to treat blood cancer.
+The presence of the IDH2 mutation, in particular, exacerbates the defects induced by the SRSF2 mutation, preventing cells in the bone marrow from growing into the red and white blood cells required for an AML patient to fight the disease.
+The team is currently looking for ways to rapidly terminate this collaboration, resulting in a strong treatment for blood cancer.

 “This all started when we were looking at patient data in The Cancer Genome Atlas and saw that again and again deadly cases of AML had both these mutations,” said Abdel-Wahab, a hematologist oncologist.

-Prior to this research, the only known similarity between the two mutations was that they are involved in pre-cancerous symptoms.
-But in many cases, the cause of the symptoms is not the cause of cancer itself.
+Prior to this study, the only known connection between the two mutations was that they both cause pre-cancerous signs.
+However, in many circumstances, the source of the symptoms is not the same as the cause of the cancer itself.

 “Just because you see a mutation [in a sick patient’s cells] doesn’t really show that it’s directly contributing to the disease,” Krainer said.